AdaCore/training_material/courses/rust_essentials/030_types_and_values/00_introduction.rst

 - **Type Inference**

-    - How Rust is smart enough to often guess the type of data
+    - How the compiler is smart enough to often guess the type of data